-In the context of this consultation and proposed decision, the MCA is concerned with the approach to be used in determining the cost of capital of undertakings with SMP.
+In the context of this Decision and Further Consultation, the MCA is concerned with the approach to be used in determining the cost of capital of undertakings with SMP.
 A company-wide measure of cost of capital is useful as a relative measure of risk, taking into account the company's overall portfolio of assets.
 The remainder of this document discusses the main components of the cost of capital, including the cost of equity, cost of debt and the gearing structure.

 The MCA is aware that a company's cost of capital is a reflection of the results of both the regulated and unregulated business.
 In practice there may be arguments to suggest that the cost of capital of the regulated business may be higher or lower than the average of the company business as a whole.
 This argument has been debated at length by Ofcom, the UK regulator.
 In its 2001 conclusions on the "Proposals for Network Charge and Retail Price Control" Oftel (now Ofcom) argued that "there is no longer an obvious basis for adjusting the equity beta of BT to allow for different betas of component activities such as mobile telephony."
 However in a more recent consultation on risk and cost of capital issued in January 2005 Ofcom debated "whether it should apply different cost of capital figures to different parts of the BT Group.
 In particular, it proposed that the equity beta, which is an important determinant of the cost of equity within the capital asset pricing model framework, should be lower for BT's copper access business than for the BT Group as a whole".
-This matter is discussed in greater detail in section 7.2 of this document.
+In its final statement issued in August 2005 Ofcom established a separate WACC rate for BT's copper access and the rest of BT.
+This matter is discussed in greater detail in section 7.1.4 of this document.